 The property is an office building located in Al Rabie district, Riyadh city.
 The property sits on a land area measuring 6,156 square meters and total built up area of 23,220 square meters.
-The property generates an annual rental income of SAR 10.47million.
+The property generates an annual rental income of SAR 8.05 million.

-The fair value of investment property has been determined by two external and independent property valuers licensed by Taqeem i.e., White Cubes Real Estate Company and Qiam Valuation Company (2022: White Cubes Real Estate Company and Qiam Valuation Company).
+The fair value of investment property has been determined based on two external and independent property valuers licensed by Taqeem i.e., Esnad Real Estate Valuation Company and Qiam Valuation Company (2023: White Cubes Real Estate Company and Qiam Valuation Company).
 They are accredited independent valuers with recognised and relevant professional qualifications.